TrellixVulnTeam/swahilipython_SCMU/Doc/library/mailbox.rst

    destination.flush()
    destination.unlock()

-This example sorts mail from several mailing lists into different mailboxes, being careful to avoid mail corruption due to concurrent modification by other programs, mail loss due to interruption of the program, or premature termination due to malformed messages in the mailbox::
+This example sorts mail kutoka several mailing lists into different mailboxes, being careful to avoid mail corruption due to concurrent modification by other programs, mail loss due to interruption of the program, or premature termination due to malformed messages in the mailbox::

-   import mailbox
+   agiza mailbox
-   import email.errors
+   agiza email.errors

    list_names = ('python-list', 'python-dev', 'python-bugs')